-Process Calculus defines formal business process engine that coule be mapped onto Synrc/BPE Erlang/OTP application or OCaml Lwt library with Coq.io front-end.
-Here is given Erlang approach for modeling processes.
+Process Calculus defines formal business process engine that could be mapped onto Synrc/BPE Erlang/OTP application or OCaml Lwt library with Coq.io front-end.
+Here we will describe an Erlang approach for modeling processes.

-We will describe process calculus as formal model of two types: 1) the general abstract MLTT interface of process modality that can be used as formal bindings to low-level programming or as a top-level interface; 2) the low-level formal model of Erlang/OTP generic server.
+We will describe process calculus as a formal model of two types: 1) the general abstract MLTT interface of process modality that can be used as a formal binding to low-level programming or as a top-level interface; 2) the low-level formal model of Erlang/OTP generic server.

-According to MLTT for declaring a type means formally define its formation rule or type former, sole introduction rule, a lot of elims (projections and modality morphisms, recursor and induction) and beta and eta computational equalities.
-In this article we formally define process modality and will end up with two examples: Erlang/OTP generic server process and Synrc/BPE application.
+According to MLTT, declaring a type means formally defining its formation rule or type former, sole introduction rule, a lot of elims (projections and modality morphisms, recursor, and induction), and beta and eta computational equalities.
+In this article we will formally define process modality and will end up with two examples: Erlang/OTP generic server process and Synrc/BPE application.

 Definition (Storage).
 The secure storage based on verified cryptography.
 NOTE: For simplicity let it be a compatible list.

 storage: U -> U = list

 Definition (Process).
 The type formation rule of the process is a $\Sigma$ telescope that contains: i) protocol type; ii) state type; iii) in-memory current state of process in the form of cartesian product of protocol and state which is called signature of the process; iv) monoidal action on signature; v) persistent storage for process trace.

 process : U = (protocol state: U) * (current: prod protocol state) * (act: id (prod protocol state)) * (storage (prod protocol state))